gieseladev/giesela/README.md

     * Restriciting edit access to selected editors
 - New radio station system which makes it easy (at least easier) to add new radio stations
 - Using [Lavalink][lavalink]
+- Overhauled config system with the following features:
+    * App settings which can't be changed at runtime
+    * Global settings which may be changed at runtime
+    * Guild specific settings which also can be changed at runtime
+    * Specific options which aren't set, take their value from the parent.
+(Guild -> Global -> Application)

 [docker-container]: https://www.docker.com/what-container